 4.1.3.
-Self-study practices
+Students' practices in self-study of English writing

 4.1.3.1.
 Time to self-study English writing

 Figure 5.
 Time to self-study English writing.

 The survey results indicate varied preferences among students for the timing of self-studying English writing.
 The largest proportion, 46%, reported studying irregularly.
 Evening study ranked second, with 34% of students favoring this time.
 Afternoon study was less common, with only 11% of participants choosing this option, while morning study was the least preferred, reported by just 9%.